Tutorial: Create calculated columns in Power BI Desktop

 You want the value to be "Inactive", so type "Inactive", and then complete the formula by pressing Enter or selecting the checkmark in the formula bar.
 The formula validates, and the new column's name appears in the Stores table in the Fields pane.

 You can use your new Active StoreName column in visualizations just like any other field.
-To show SalesAmounts by Active StoreName, select the Active StoreName field or drag it onto the Report canvas, and then select the SalesAmount field or drag it into the table.
+To show SalesAmounts by Active StoreName, select the Active StoreName field or drag it onto the Report canvas, and then choose the SalesAmount field or drag it into the table.
 In this table, active stores appear individually by name, but inactive stores are grouped together at the end as Inactive.

 What you've learned